 At Birdcage Marketing, we absolutely love putting together brand strategies and designing logos.
 In fact, we’ve been trusted by some of Australia’s best startup, small and medium sized businesses to make sure their branding is up to scratch.
 If you’re looking for help with making a statement, contact us today to learn more about our affordable logo design packages for startups and SMEs.

 As a business owner, it can be difficult to know exactly what you should be doing to properly market your business.
-Sure you’ve heard you need website design, to be on social media and the importance of email marketing.
+Sure you’ve heard you need an effective website design, to be on social media and the importance of email marketing.
 But with so many avenues, what are the essentials you need to focus on?

 At Birdcage Marketing, our small business marketing consultants have sat down and worked out the top steps you need to take as a small business owner.